kaaancan/ab-invoice-react/README.md

 2. npm install
 3. Go to Amplify and get the 'amplify pull" command
 4. amplify codegen to create all necessary classes
+    1. Setup amplify codegen and setup maximum depth to atleast 6 this is to ensure that we get deeply nested objects

 ## Important stuff: